Samsung/tizen-docs/docs/application/web/guides/personal/calendar.md

    }
    ```

-### Managing Multiple Events in the Batch Mode
+### Manage multiple events in the batch mode

 You can manage multiple events simultaneously by using the applicable batch methods: `updateBatch()` and `removeBatch()`.

-To manage multiple events in the batch mode:
+To manage multiple events in the batch mode, follow these steps:

 1. Retrieve the default system calendar using the `getDefaultCalendar()` method of the `CalendarManager` interface (in [mobile](../../api/latest/device_api/mobile/tizen/calendar.html#CalendarManager) and [wearable](../../api/latest/device_api/wearable/tizen/calendar.html#CalendarManager) applications).

-   With the parameter, specify the calendar type as event.
+   With the parameter, specify the calendar type as event:

    ```
    var myCalendar = tizen.calendar.getDefaultCalendar('EVENT');